 Anti-Dandruff Treatment

-You don’t have to use salt water for just your face; you can also use it in your hair.
+You don’t have to use salt water for just your face.
+You can also use it in your hair.
 Salt water helps loosen and remove dandruff while stimulating blood circulation for a healthier scalp.
-Also, sea salt stimulates circulation and eliminates the dandruff flakes which helps keep fungal growth at bay by absorbing excess oil and moisture.
-There are scrubs out there but if all you have is some salt and shampoo then you can combine them to create your own scrub.
-Use the fingertips to gently massage onto the scalp then wash the hair with cool water.
+Also, sea salt helps keep fungal growth at bay by absorbing excess oil and moisture.